julianbautista/ztf_stamps/README.md

 This package is meant to download all images associated with a list of transists, given a time window.
 It has only been used at the Centre de Calcul IN2P3.
 An account and access to ztf data are required.

+## 1. Query metadata for each transient

-1. First download the metadata associated with the transient list.
+ First download the metadata associated with the transient list.
 The script will read the name of the object, ra, dec, and the mjd of peak flux and write the metadata associated to all available images between `phase-min` and `phase-max` in days.

  `python bin/ztf_download_metadata.py --table BTS_transients_2021-07-05.csv --outdir metatables --phase-min 50 --phase-max 150 [--ifirst 0] [--ilast 10] [--overwrite]`